tronicgr/AMC-MDBOX_FIRMWARE/README.md

 release date: 4/29/2019   (Rev1f)
 -Added parameters access via terminal
--Added restoring default parameters by holding Menu Exit button while pressing Reset button A message should appear on the screen that "default parameters are restored", you can release the Menu exis button then.
+-Added restoring default parameters by holding Menu Exit button while pressing Reset button A message should appear on the screen that "default parameters are restored", you can release the Menu Exit button then.
 ```

 ### The parameters can be changed via terminal (250000 bps)